aalm/bbs-fw_wiki/Configuration-Tool.md

 Low voltage detection for when to cut power to motor to protect battery.
 A value of 42V is reasonable for a 52V battery.

+`Default: 42`

 **Max Speed**
 Maximum speed (if using speed sensor) in km/h.
 Units can be change to imperial from Menu -> Options -> Units.
-This value will be used, whatever is configured in display is ignored.
+This value will be used, the value that can be configured in the display is ignored.

+`Default: 100`

 ### Features
 **Use Display**